Appeals Attorney Riverside, CA

 Making Your Appeal to the California Supreme Court

 When we take an appeal to the California Supreme Court, we review the trial transcript and the court of appeal decision.
 We also study other court decisions on the same subject and prepare a new brief to the court.
 We send this to the court and the prosecutor.
 We also review the prosecutor's brief and if needed write a reply brief.
 We then appear at the appointed time for a hearing before the court.
 We present our arguments and press for reversal of the conviction.

 U.S. Supreme Court Appeals Cases

 When you take your case the United States Supreme Court, you are pursuing your last means to reverse your conviction.
-You need to go with an attorney with a proven record of success.
+You need to go with a Riverside appeals attorney with a proven record of success.
 You also require an attorney who will give you the personalized attention and respect you need.
 You are urged to contact an appellate lawyer in California for assistance.